US moves to protect wolverines as climate change melts their mountain refuges, threatens extinction

-BILLINGS, Mont. — (AP) — The North American wolverine will receive long-delayed federal protections under a Biden administration proposal released Wednesday in response to scientists warning that climate change will likely melt away the rare species' snowy mountain refuges.
+BILLINGS, Mont. — (AP) — The North American wolverine will receive long-delayed threatened species protections under a Biden administration proposal released Wednesday in response to scientists warning that climate change will likely melt away the rare species' snowy mountain refuges and push them toward extinction.

 Across most of the U.S., wolverines were wiped out by the early 1900s from unregulated trapping and poisoning campaigns.
 About 300 surviving animals in the contiguous U.S. live in fragmented, isolated groups at high elevations in the northern Rocky Mountains.